hasibzunair/image-search-weaviate/README.md

-# image-search-weaviate
+# Leveraging vector databases with embeddings for fast image search and retrieval

-Leverage embeddings with vector databases for fast image search and retrieval.
+Materials for article.